Quansight/Quansight-website/apps/labs/posts/polars-plugins-lets-make-them-easier-to-use.md

 Back to work!
 Up until now, I haven't talked about a key term that kept haunting me: accessibility.
-I'm not sure it was explicit, or if I made it up when thinking of "making a tutorial easier to use", but I couldn't stop thinking about accessibility.
+I'm not sure I read that word explicitly somewhere, or if I made it up when thinking of "making a tutorial easier to use", but I couldn't stop thinking about accessibility.
 And to be fair, it's quite hard for me to work on it, as I've never dealt with it before (in-depth).
 Was it part of my job to make the tutorial more accessible?
 If so, I had a lot to do.
 Did I?
 Did it lack accessibility?
 I was confused and helpless.